greybeard-code/plane-spotter/README.md

 Put the two Pyhton scripts in the Pi user home or use git clone.

-Edit the crontab of the dump1090 user to add both scripts
+Edit the crontab of the root user to add both scripts (must be run as root)
 ```
-  sudo crontab -e -u dump1090
+  sudo crontab -e -u root
 ```
  - plane-spotter.py, every hour, 10 minutes after the hour (1:10, 2:20, 3:10, etc)
  - plane-spotter-weekly, once a week on Monday morning at 1:25 am